diegoherrera1411/clojure-fundamentals/journal/euler/even-fibonacci-sum.md

 ## My Solution

 Computing the nth Fibonacci number is a common problem posed in most programming courses.
-It helps illustrating recursion, and it has am easy, yet naive, implementation.
+It helps to illustrate recursion, and it has been easy, yet naive, implementation.
 But this implementation is not enough!
 Since Fibonacci numbers grow exponentially fast in size, the naive algorithm slows down dramatically (and may cause stack overflow) for computing just the 100th Fibonacci number.